• Skip to main content

 At times you may, however, need to meet with other entrepreneurs in your line of business to get more ideas on how you can grow your bottom line.

-4. Computer programmer
+4. Computer Programmer Jobs

-If you have some passion for programming and software development, then computer programming tasks can be a great job if you suffer from social anxiety.
-You will enjoy working for longer periods all on your own.
-It allows you to work independently.
+Suppose you have some passion for programming and software development.
+In that case, a software developer can be a great job if you suffer from social anxiety.

 You may, at times, need to interact with other programmers and other employees as you solve some of the challenges in the workplace.
 You may also learn to interact with other people in your computer programming department and temporarily ease the stress arising from your social anxiety disorder.